International Student Biographies

 Briaan Mbazuvara is an ordained Lutheran pastor from Namibia.
 He serves as the senior pastor of an inner city congregation in Windhoek, Namibia’s capitol and largest city.
 His congregation granted him a two-year leave to study Congregational and Community Care at Luther Seminary.
 After completing his studies here Brian will return to his congregation in order to serve them with his new knowledge and experiences.
 Brian would be happy to speak to groups about Namibia and the role of the church in Namibia.

-Rev. Eve Mugambi is a M.Th. student from Kenya.
+Rev. Eve Mugambi is a PHD student in Pastoral Care and Counseling from Kenya.
 She is ordained in the Methodist Church and speaks 3 languages: English, Kimeru and Kiswahili.
 Prior to coming to Luther Seminary, Eve completed a M.A. in Pastoral Counseling at Asbury Seminary in Kentucky.
 Eve is particularly interested in speaking to groups about her life and ministry in Kenya, life as a woman in a patriarchal society and African Traditional Religion (ATR).
 Upon returning home, Even plans to teach in colleges and seminaries.
 Eve's family is with her.

 F. Philip L. Nushann, Jr. is a Liberian Lutheran who has come to Luther to study Congregational and Community Care.
 He has a wife and one son.
 Philip enjoys making friends, fishing, sports, and learning, and he is also a talented singer.
 Before coming to Luther, Philip worked with Liberian communities on HIV/AIDS control and prevention.
 He hopes to continue this work after his time at Luther.
 He is available to speak about his community work as well as about Liberian culture and history.